stone-lang/stone/docs/specs/Expressions.md

 ### Numeric Operators

 Stone has the normal infix numeric operators that you'd expect for addition, subtraction, and multiplication.
+Stone has division, too, but it's a little different — it returns a Rational result.

 ~~~ stone
 1 + 2